Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 one would cultivate a boundless heart,

-above, below, all round,
+above, below, and across,

 Radiating kindness over the entire world